stockparfait/experiments/logprofits/README.md

 or preserve money.
 Hence, any study must aim at predicting certain market behaviors and optimizing for certain parameters for maximum expected profit and minimum possible loss.

-For majority of retail traders and investors there are several ways to use the stock market, which can roughly be broken down into these categories:
+For the majority of retail traders and investors there are several ways to use the stock market, which can roughly be broken down into these categories:
 - Day trader: buy / sell during the day, close all positions overnight;
 - Swing trader: hold each position for a few days;
 - Position trader: hold each position for a few weeks / months;